Vocational and Research Skills

 Overall aims and purpose

 To introduce a range of transferable skills to students, including those linked to the specific vocations of biomedical, medical science and medical biology.
-Lectures in semester one will aim at helping students to appreciate the wider employability options available to them, and how they can best prepare for this (for example with CV writing seminars and interview skills).
+Lectures in will aim at helping students to appreciate the wider employability options available to them, and how they can best prepare for this (for example with CV writing seminars).
 As well as introducing them to critical thinking skills that will be required for project work.
-Semester twos teaching will then focus on application of knowledge and planning.
-All students will develop a mini literature review which will help prepare them for thier third year dissertations or practical laboratory projects.
+All students will develop a mini literature review which will help prepare them for their third year research projects.

 The key themes of this module will include building awareness on employment options, through showcasing of different vocational avenues.
 Preparing students for the world of work with the development of vocation skills (eg. communication, writing skills and critical thinking).
-In addition to the development of analytical and critical analysis skills, through evaluation of primary research to identify potential areas of novel research.
-Students will also develop the ability to formulate a research plan, outlining the overall methodologies and research aims and objectives; as well as developing scientific communication skills, thought the production of a poster summarising their research plans.
+In addition to the development of analytical and critical analysis skills, and an introduction to data analysis.

 40% - 49% - A threshold student should have a basic knowledge of the essential facts and key concepts of the topics presented in the module.
 A basic ability to organise and present information and answer questions with relevant facts and understanding of the subject matter and oral presentation skills should be adequate and demonstrate basic understanding of material.